Property Management Photo Proof Answering Service

 Every stat references a public source below, so the revenue argument stays grounded instead of padded with invented benchmarks.

-Property-management call plans should capture what photos, videos, or documents are meant to show, then send cause, safety, reimbursement, and responsibility decisions through staff.
+Property-management call paths should capture what photos, videos, or documents are meant to show, then send cause, safety, reimbursement, responsibility, and approval decisions through staff.

 Maintenance responsiveness connects resident service with retention, which makes after-hours and overflow call handling commercially meaningful.